Frequently Asked Questions

-There are no family accommodations available on campus.
-If you are accompanied by a partner, or other family members, we recommend that you stay in a nearby hotel during the conference.
-Hotel accommodations are not included in your registration and cannot be substituted for housing at the University of Maryland.
-If you choose to stay at a hotel, be sure to register as a commuter attendee.
+No. If you are accompanied by a partner or other family members, we recommend that you stay in a nearby hotel.
+Hotel accommodations are not included in registration and cannot be substituted for housing at the university.
+If you stay at a hotel, be sure to register as a commuter attendee.

-What is the difference between NCCWSL national scholarships and local AAUW branch/state scholarships?
+What’s the difference between a national scholarship and a local AAUW branch/state scholarship?

-What are pre-conference activities and how do I sign up for one?
+What are the pre-conference activities, and how do I sign up for one?

-Attendees may choose to participate in skill-building or community-service based pre-conference activities held on the morning of Thursday, June 5.
-Registration for a an activity will incur an additional $25 to the basic registration fee.
+Attendees may choose to participate in community service or skill-building activities held on Thursday morning.
+Registration for an activity will incur an additional cost (amount TBA) on top of the registration fee.

 Can I cancel my registration?

 You can cancel your registration online.
 Early-bird registration includes a $100 deposit, refundable until February 28, 2017.
 Cancellations received after February 28 will be refunded, minus the $100 deposit.
 Registrations paid for by check will be refunded after the conference if canceled.
 No refunds will be given after registration ends.
 E-mail cancellations to firstname.lastname@example.org.